 Northrop Grumman MQ-8C Fire Scout.
 Photo courtesy of Northrop Grumman

-This was originally published at sister publication Defense Daily.
+This story was published at sister publication Defense Daily.